 Construction History on the Frontier, Seattle, July 20-22, 2017

-The 2017 Construction History Society of America Members Meeting will go to the frontier.
-Hosted by the Departments of Construction Management, Architecture, and the College of Built Environments at the University of Washington, this meeting will explore the innovative construction history of the west coast.
-With the region shaped first by pioneering families and resource extraction economies and later transportation networks and local urban growth, presentations of this conference reflect this growth.
+The 2017 Construction History Society of America Members Meeting went to the frontier.
+Hosted by the Departments of Construction Management, Architecture, and the College of Built Environments at the University of Washington, this meeting explored the innovative construction history of the west coast.
+With the region shaped first by pioneering families and resource extraction economies and later transportation networks and local urban growth, presentations at this conference reflected this growth.

-Leading construction historians and independent scholars will address the theme of Construction History on the Frontier – exploring construction history in the American West, with particular focus on Seattle and the Pacific Northwest.
-With topics interesting to architects, engineers, construction historians as well as subcontractors and suppliers, this multi-track program begins the afternoon of Thursday, July 20th and runs until noon on Saturday, July 22nd.
+Leading construction historians and independent scholars addressed the theme of Construction History on the Frontier – exploring construction history in the American West, with particular focus on Seattle and the Pacific Northwest.
+With topics interesting to architects, engineers, construction historians as well as subcontractors and suppliers, this multi-track program began the afternoon of Thursday, July 20th and ran until noon on Saturday, July 22nd.

-Keynote speakers will anchor the conference, with presentations on central historical themes.
-Our plenary session presentations will address a broader scope of construction history in the west.
-Presentations will discuss the massive infrastructure that made life in the west possible, such as hydroelectric dams (like the Grand Coulee Dam), bridges over waterways of the Puget Sound (like the Tacoma Narrows Bridge), and military encampments (like Fort Casey) – important markers of development.
+Keynote speakers anchored the conference, with presentations on central historical themes.
+Our plenary session presentations addressed a broader scope of construction history in the west.
+Presentations discussed the massive infrastructure that made life in the west possible, such as hydroelectric dams (like the Grand Coulee Dam), bridges over waterways of the Puget Sound (like the Tacoma Narrows Bridge), and military encampments (like Fort Casey) – important markers of development.
 The region is also famous for its use of timber, first as logging old growth woods, then innovating engineered wood products.
-Presentations will show this history while indicating how this process continues today.
-Other presentations will dive into the personalities of builders on the frontier, older methods of construction that have been forgotten, and periods of innovation in specific materials (like precast concrete).
+Presentations showed this history while indicating how this process continues today.
+Other presentations dove into the personalities of builders on the frontier, older methods of construction that have been forgotten, and periods of innovation in specific materials (like precast concrete).

-Knute “Skip” Berger, journalist and historian, will speak on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
-Berger will discuss how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
+Knute “Skip” Berger, journalist and historian at Crosscut presented The Civic History of Construction on the history of the Seattle Space Needle – the iconic, sky-line defining monument of the city.
+Berger discussed how the Space Needle enabled Seattle to be perceived as being on the cutting edge of technology, a high-tech branding that continues today.
 Berger is a Seattle author, columnist, and commentator.
 He is the award-winning “Mossback” columnist for the online non-profit news site Crosscut.com where he focuses on the intersection of Pacific Northwest politics and heritage; Editor-at-Large and columnist for Seattle magazine; and a regular commentator on Seattle’s NPR affiliate KUOW-FM.
 He is consulting historian for the Space Needle.
 His books include the ebook Roots of Tomorrow: Tales of Early Seattle Urbanism (2014), Space Needle, Spirit of Seattle (2012) and Pugetopolis: A Mossback Takes on Growth Addicts, Weather Wimps and the Myth of Seattle Nice (2009).
 He also has long established interests in world’s fairs (he’s attended nine) and time capsules (he was chief “architect” of the Washington Centennial Time Capsule Project).

-Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), comes from a long family history of construction in the Northwest.
-Magnusson, currently Senior Principal at MKA, went from walking around construction sites as a boy to leading a world-renown structural engineering firm responsible for iconic works in the Northwest and around the world.
+Jon Magnusson, former CEO of Magnusson Klemencic Associates (MKA), presented Six Decades Living Northwest Engineering and Construction.
+Magnusson comes from a long family history of construction in the Northwest.
+Currently Senior Principal at MKA, Magnusson went from walking around construction sites as a boy to leading a world-renown structural engineering firm responsible for iconic works in the Northwest and around the world.
 Projects include the Seattle Public Library, Safeco Field, Century Link Field, Experience Music Project, Key Arena, Seattle Federal Courthouse, Husky Stadium, and Benaroya Hall.
 He received the Designer Lifetime Achievement Award from the American Institute of Steel Construction, is an honorary member of the American Institute of Architects, and is a member of the National Academy of Engineering.
 He served as CEO of MKA for 25 years.
 The firm was founded in Seattle in 1920 and has provided engineering services in 46 states and 54 countries from its headquarters in Seattle.

-Michael Lombardi, historian at Boeing, will present the history of the most important company in the history of the northwest.
+Michael Lombardi, the Senior Corporate Historian at The Boeing Company, presented Making Dreams into Reality: The Epochal Stories that Define the Boeing Company, the history of the most important company in the history of the northwest.
 Boeing’s innovation has driven the Northwest economy for decades, providing a highly-trained work force, and continuing to innovate with new materials and processes in creating airplanes.
 Lombardi started at Boeing in 1979 and has been the Senior Corporate Historian for the Boeing Company for the last 20 years.
 He is also the corporate historian for North American Aviation and manager of Boeing Historical Services which includes the company’s historical archives.
 He has presented lectures on aerospace history to the AIAA, the Royal Aeronautical Society, The Air League of the UK and several air museums.
 He is a regular contributor to the Boeing Frontiers magazine and has published a book on the history of Strategic Airpower.
 Lombardi is currently working on a history of Boeing Plant 2 in Seattle.
 As a spokesperson for Boeing, Lombardi has appeared in documentaries for the Discovery Channel, PBS, Smithsonian Channel, and BBC as well as in Germany, Russia, Japan and China.
 He is also currently on the board of trustees for Seattle’s Museum of History and Industry and serves as a guest curator for the Museum of Flight.